DrJJoy/portfolio/README.md

-    Multinomial Naïve Bayes Classifier - the YouTube Dataset This is a project using Naive Bayes to classify comments from YouTube as spam or not spam (ham)

-    Jupyter Notebook/Python: pandas, seaborn, numpy, matplotlib, glob
+    Multinomial Naïve Bayes Classifier - the YouTube Dataset This is a project using Naive Bayes to classify comments from YouTube as spam or not spam (ham) Jupyter Notebook/Python: pandas, seaborn, numpy, matplotlib, glob
     Sklearn: CountVectorizer, train_test_split (sklearn.model_selection), MultinomialNB (sklearn.naive_bayes), and ConfusionMatrixDisplay, classification_report (sklearn.metrics)

+Importance of Handwashing:

+    Evaluation of reduction in proportion of deaths after discovery of handwashing.
+    Using Pandas, Matplotlib.
+    Datetime, comparison of clinics, bootstrap analysis, confidence intervals

 Pet Shelter Analysis: